 19years ago, when Sheila and I first walked the Mary's Walk route through Saco, the furthest thing from my mind was that I would be marking anniversaries free from Cancer's grip.This will be my fourth cancer free Mary's Walk since my diagnosis about 4 weeks after the 2015 Mary's Walk, which was the 16th Mary's Walk for Sheila and I .
 Having completed Cancer treatment, in March 2016 I was fresh off hip replacement surgery and participated in Mary's Walk on crutches, not wanting to sit on the sidelines.
-I've long since recovered from a 2017 hernia surgery and am champing at the bit to raise money and walk the 20th anniversary route in 2018, cancer free and pain free (mostly)!
-Help me bring successful outcomes to the yet undiagnosed and expand preventive protocols and advanced treatments.
+A couple of speed bumps since then but anxious to participate in our 20th walk in 2019, cancer free and pain free (mostly).
+Help me bring successful outcomes to the yet undiagnosed and expand preventive protocols, advanced treatments and support for afflicted families.
 Thanks for your support!

 Mary's Walk began in 1999 as a unique way to recognize and remember Mary Kerry Libby, a much-loved member of the Saco-Biddeford community who passed away from Burkitt's Lymphoma.

-What started as a simple memorial stroll through town with a few hundred people has evolved into a major community effort that has attracted over 55,000 participants in its 18-year span and raised over $2.6 million to support Maine-based cancer programs through Maine Cancer Foundation.
+What started as a simple memorial stroll through town with a few hundred people has evolved into a major community effort that has attracted over 55,000 participants in its 21-year span and raised over $3 million to support Maine-based cancer programs through Maine Cancer Foundation.